top of page

 • Coordination drills that challenge your body’s control in safe positions.

-Better proprioception means fewer awkward movements, less strain, and more confidence in your body.
+Better proprioception leads to fewer awkward movements, less strain, and more confidence in your body.

 Looking Ahead – Part 3

-In Part 3, we’ll look at stretching and hands-on support for hypermobility — including how to adapt flexibility work so you don’t overstretch, and how massage and pressure techniques can help reduce pain and improve body awareness.
+In Part 3, we will explore stretching and hands-on support for hypermobility.
+We’ll discuss how to adapt flexibility work to avoid overstretching and how massage and pressure techniques can help reduce pain and improve body awareness.

 Ready to start your strength plan?

-If hypermobility and back pain are holding you back, our physiotherapy and Pilates team in St Albans can create a personalised programme to help you build stability, improve posture, and feel stronger every day.
+If hypermobility and back pain are holding you back, our physiotherapy and Pilates team in St Albans can create a personalised programme.
+This will help you build stability, improve posture, and feel stronger every day.
 Book your appointment today and take the first step towards a more stable, pain-free back.

 Comments